Rani Padmini: Development as a historical figure

 Hemratan's Gora Badal Padmini Chaupai (c.
 1589 CE) narrates another version of the legend, presenting it as based on true events.
 From then until the 19th century, several other adaptions of these two versions were produced.
 The 16th-century historians Firishta and Haji-ud-Dabir were among the earliest writers to mention Padmini as a historical figure, but their accounts differ with each other and with that of Jayasi.
 For example, according to Firishta, Padmini was a daughter (not wife) of Ratan Sen.

 Regarding the historicity of Padmini's story, historian S. Roy wrote in The History and Culture of the Indian People that "......
 Abu-'l Fazl definitely says that he gives the story of Padminī from "ancient chronicles", which cannot obviously refer to the Padmāvat, an almost contemporary work. ...... it must be admitted that there is no inherent impossibility in the kernel of the story of Padminī devoid of all embellishments, and it should not be totally rejected off-hand as a myth.
 But it is impossible, at the present state of our knowledge, to regard it definitely as a historical fact."

 When the British writer James Tod compiled the legends of Rajasthan in the 1820s, he presented Padmini as a historical figure, and Padmini came to be associated with the historical siege of Chittor.
 In the 19th century, during the Swadeshi movement, Padmini became a symbol of Indian patriotism.
-Indian nationalist writers portrayed her story as an example of a heroic sacrifice, and a number of plays featuring her were staged after 1905.
+Indian writers portrayed her story as an example of a heroic sacrifice, and a number of plays featuring her were staged after 1905.
 Ireland-born Sister Nivedita (1866–1971) also visited Chittor and historicised Padmini.
 The Rajkahini by Abanindranath Tagore (1871–1951) popularised her as a historical figure among schoolchildren.
 Later, some history textbooks began to refer to Khalji invading Chittor to obtain Padmini.
 Jawaharlal Nehru's The Discovery of India (1946) also narrates Khalji seeing Padmini in a mirror; Nehru's narrative is believed to be based on recent local poets.